My top 6 reasons to visit Iceland

 5. To get lost in the remote Westfjords region

 After modern Reykjavik, when I visit Iceland I would love to stay also in remote villages.
 While capitals boast the main historical sights, it’s in small towns that local traditions are best kept.
 I’m sure all over Iceland villages have much to offer, but one of the regions I would like to travel to is the Westfjords.
-Remote and underpopulated, Westfjords has been defined “the edge of the world” by CNN.
+Remote and underpopulated, Westfjords has been defined as “the edge of the world” by CNN.

-The region has always been sort of isolated from the other parts of the island, and so were its people, reason why they kept their culture alive until now.
+The region has always been sort of isolated from the other parts of the island, and so were its people, the reason why they kept their culture alive until now.
 Here, I imagine myself regenerated and relaxed, my husband, instead, is all about the local wildlife and hours of kayaking.

 6. Visit Iceland to see the Northern Lights

 Now that also my husband wants to see them, I guess it’s time to book a trip and stare at the dazzling light show.
 While it’s visible from the same Reykjavik, the Aurora is best enjoyed far from the city lights and in the silence.
-Thankfully, in Iceland there’s no lack of such a place.
+Thankfully, in Iceland, there’s no lack of such a place.